 ARE YOU NUTRITIONALLY READY FOR A PREGNANCY?

 Prenatal vitamins provide nutritional support and should be taken prior to conception, during pregnancy and while nursing.
 Taking a prenatal vitamin is somewhat like having insurance that you are getting the vitamins and minerals that you and your baby need.
 The question is always asked, which prenatal vitamin should I take?
-May we suggest BetterNatal it is a complete formulation that is physician recommended and women approved.
-The tablets are small and easy to swallow.
+Do you need additional iron?
+Ask your physician.

 * Statements on this page have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.